About Business Lismore

 The Lismore Chamber of Commerce has a long history, having originally been formed around 1900 or possibly earlier (trove.nla.gov.au).
 It’s interesting to note the issues that were of great interest even then included, amongst other things, the poor state of the roads, an extension of the railway service, and discussion about the construction of the ‘new’ post office (on the corner of Molesworth and Magellan Streets) and how it could be made flood safe.
 It would seem that Lismore Chamber encompassed a wide area including Byron Bay, and down to Coraki and over to Grafton.

-Fast forward to today – In 2021, we refreshed our affiliation with Business NSW, to become Business Lismore.
-We continue to be Lismore’s peak business body and despite the challenges the COVID-19 has thrown at us all, and especially this year post-flood, our goal has always been to create a strong, united and thriving business community.
+In 2021, we refreshed our affiliation with Business NSW, to become Business Lismore.
+We continue to be Lismore’s peak business body and despite the challenges COVID-19 and the floods threw at us, our goal has always been to create a strong, united and thriving business community.
 Our alliance partnership with Business NSW allows us to give you a powerful membership voice and greater value for your membership fees.

 We work with all levels of government – local, state and federal and we represent our members on a range of forums and working groups as diverse as flood management, safety, employment issues, CBD activation, disability, and affordable housing.
 All issues that impact investment in the 2480 LGA.
 We also provide updates to groups including RDA Northern Rivers, and are able to provide letters of support for grant applications, speak at Council meetings in support of DA’s and represent members in media interviews.